- Visiting Chesapeake?

 - Four lanes from Grassfield Pkwy to I-64 were opened to traffic in November 2016.

-- A toll system testing period began in early November 2016 and was complete in February 2017.
+- A toll system testing period began in early November 2016 and was completed in February 2017.

 - Tolls will pay for maintenance and operation costs for the road as well as repayment of bonds and loans.
 Tolls are essential to the project because transportation funds from traditional sources are lacking.

 - Tolls will be collected electronically by E-ZPass or toll-by-plate.
-E-ZPass provides the cheapest, most efficient option at $1 for a passenger vehicle.
+E-ZPass provides the cheapest, most efficient option.

 - The toll rate will increase by 5% every fiscal year.
 The multi-year toll rate for all classes of vehicles is available here.

-- Dominion Boulevard Improvement Project is 100% publicly funded — there will be no private investment partner associated with the project.
+- The Dominion Boulevard Improvement Project is 100% funded through a combination of bonds, loans and federal and state funds — there will be no private investment partner associated with the project.
 Chesapeake will be the sole owner.

 - Costs are as follows: